“There is a solid foundation in confidence, character, empowerment and autonomy.”

 -Oak Meadow parent

-Limited space is available for the 2021-22 school year - contact the Admission Office today.
+Limited space is available for the 2022-23 school year - click the ADMISSION INFORMATION button

 Oak Meadow Middle School students are ready (both developmentally and foundationally) for a robust interdisciplinary school experience that will challenge them intellectually, socially and emotionally.
 They continue to advance their understanding of and confidence in their responsibility within the school community and beyond, and take on increasingly sophisticated roles that require self-reflection, self-expression, teamwork, effective communication and critical thinking.
 Working in multi-age groups, students take advantage of opportunities for in-depth study and exploration of individual interests, knowing that every student’s strengths will be celebrated.
 As they progress through their Middle School years, students develop a strong sense of self and a deep understanding that they are well-prepared for whatever comes next—in school and in life.

 Prior attendance at a Montessori school is not a prerequisite for admission.

 Join us for our on-campus Open House for Grades 1 thru 8 – register today!